 - Regular outside play: Outside playtime will help Baby get stronger, sleep better, maintain a healthy appetite, and explore and learn about their surroundings.
 Natural sunshine boosts Baby‘s vitamin D production; studies also show that outdoor play can protect children’s immune systems and have positive effects on their mood.
 The US Department of Health and Human Services recommends that toddlers be allowed 60 to 90 minutes of outdoor play each day, weather permitting.

 - Hand washing: Baby has a lot of learning and playing to do, and no extra time to get sick.
 Hand-washing is the first line of defense against the pesky germs that have the potential to spread illness.
 Emphasize good hand-washing guidelines around Baby, and make sure to wash your hands together after either of you has been outside, been in the bathroom, or if you’re about to eat.

 - Read books together at bedtime: This is a great way to spend some time together at the end of the day, and reading simple books aloud to Baby encourages their language development.

 - Toddler-sized responsibilities: There are a lot of things that Baby can’t do at this age, but then again, there are also a lot of things they can do.
 Asking Baby for help can make transitions go more smoothly for them as well as get them used to pitching in.
 Give Baby small jobs like pulling weeds in the garden, putting toys away, or placing lighter foods on the conveyor belt at the grocery store.

 Don’t strive for perfection, but do try to make things fun!
-At this age, habits are for giving Baby some structure, helping him feel a little more in control of him environment, and allowing him to develop self-esteem.
+At this age, habits are for giving Baby some structure, helping her feel a little more in control of her environment, and allowing her to develop self-esteem.